Average Case Performance of Replicator Dynamics in Potential Games via Computing Regions of Attraction: Related Work

 \section{Related Work}

-\textbf{Set-wise convergence in congestion/potential games:} In \cite{rosenthal73} Rosenthal showed that every congestion game has pure Nash equilibria, and that better-response dynamics converge to them.
-In these dynamics, in every round, exactly one agent deviates to a better strategy.
-If two or more agents move at the same time then convergence is not guaranteed.
-Recently, a number of positive convergence results have been established for concurrent dynamics \cite{Fotakis08,Berenbrink12,Even-Dar:2005:FCS:1070432.1070541,Berenbrink:2007:DSL:1350525.1350533,Ackermann:2009:CID:1582716.1582732,Kleinberg09multiplicativeupdates}, however, they usually depend on strong assumptions about network structure (\textit{e.g.} load balancing games) and/or symmetry of available strategies and/or are probabilistic in nature and/or establish convergence to approximate equilibria.
-On the contrary our convergence results are deterministic, hold for any network structure and in the case of the replicator dynamic are \textit{point-wise}.
+\textbf{Set-wise convergence in congestion/potential games:} A number of positive convergence results have been established for concurrent dynamics \cite{Fotakis08,Berenbrink12,Even-Dar:2005:FCS:1070432.1070541,Berenbrink:2007:DSL:1350525.1350533,Ackermann:2009:CID:1582716.1582732,Kleinberg09multiplicativeupdates}, however, they usually depend on strong assumptions about network structure (e.g., load balancing games) and/or symmetry of available strategies and/or are probabilistic in nature and/or establish convergence to approximate equilibria.
+On the contrary our convergence results are deterministic, hold for any network structure and are \textit{point-wise}.

-\textbf{Evolution in Computer Science: Replicator \& Coordination Games.} In the last couple of years several theoretical results have been proven on the intersection of computer science and evolution \cite{PNAS1:Livnat16122008,Vishnoi:2013:MER:2422436.2422445,VishnoiSpeed,ITCS15MPP,2014arXiv1411.6322M}.
-Many of these directly regard (variants of) replicator dynamics applied to coordination games.
-In \cite{ITCS:DBLP:dblp_conf/innovations/ChastainLPV13,PNAS2:Chastain16062014} Chastain \etal show that standard models of haploid evolution can be directly interpreted as (discrete) replicator dynamics \cite{Hofbauer98} employed in coordination games.
-Analogous connections to replicator and coordination games are also known for models of diploid sexual evolution \cite{akin} along with point-wise convergence results.
-(Discrete) replicator dynamics are closely connected to the family of multiplicative weights update algorithm (MWUA) \cite{Kleinberg09multiplicativeupdates}.
-Our results could help shed more light in the study of evolution and genetics.